krganzon/LIS198DH.github.io/index.md

 - Develop familiarity with digital humanities projects
 - Engage with a variety of digital humanities tools and choose the most appropriate technology to facilitate different work in different situations.
 - Develop technological competence, information literacy and collaborative skills by initiating and managing a digital humanities project

+### Members
+1.
+1.
+1.

+### August 16 Activity
+1. Edit this documents by adding your GitHub username under the members section using the proper markdown https://guides.github.com/features/mastering-markdown/
+1. Articulate the key points you got from this week's assigned readings and upload it to https://github.com/LIS198DH/key_points.git